jfy133/Hominid_Calculus_Microbiome_Evolution/README.md

 #### R8.2.2 16S Clustering

-To assign taxonomic identifications to the identified 16S reads, we used then used QIIME (v1.9) to cluster the reads by similarity, and assign a taxonomic 'name'.
+To assign taxonomic classifications to the identified 16S reads, we used then used QIIME (v1.9) to cluster the reads by similarity, and assign a taxonomic 'name'.
 We remained with using OTU clustering rather than the more recent (and more powerful/statistically valid) ASV (amplicon sequence variant)